Transient User and Developer Manual

 Call transient-undefined and stay transient.

-Function: transient--do-noop
+Function: transient--do-leave

 Special Pre-Commands